 What job roles are suitable for this standard?

-The Team Leader Apprenticeship is applicable to professional team leaders and first line managers in all sectors and all sizes of recruitment organization.
+The Team Leader Apprenticeship, which offers management training for recruiters, is applicable to professional team leaders and first line managers in all sectors and all sizes of recruitment organization.
 This includes individuals who are at the start of their career in leadership and management and who wish to take their first steps into professional management.

 Who is eligible to join the programme?